 We cover a variety of Preventive Services in accord with Medicare guidelines.
 The list of Preventive Services is subject to change by the Centers for Medicare & Medicaid Services.
 These Preventive Services are subject to all coverage requirements described in this "Benefits and Your Cost Share" section and all provisions in the "Exclusions, Limitations, Coordination of Benefits, and Reductions" section.
-If you have questions about Preventive Services, please call our Member Service Contact Center.
+If you have questions about Preventive Services, please call Member Services.